Helen Rottier is a white, multiply disabled, autistic scholar-activist from Madison, Wisconsin.

 Why did you choose DHD at UIC?

-I was drawn to DHD at UIC because I believe in an accessible approach to disability studies that focuses on supporting and elevating the voices of disabled communities.
-I am excited to join the phenomenal scholars studying developmental disabilities at UIC, and am thrilled to be living in Chicago.
+I was drawn to DHD at UIC because I am invested in disability studies approaches that elevate and empower disabled scholars, activists, and world-makers.
+I am grateful to work with phenomenal colleagues in the department, and I love living in Chicago.

 What do you want to do with a DHD degree?

 I want to lead dynamic and collaborative research that will enrich and elevate the lives of disabled individuals and communities, channeling such research into advocacy efforts and greater understanding of the unique challenges and strengths associated with disability.

 My research focuses on academic access, ableism, and the experiences of autistic, mad, and disabled students and scholars.
 I am fascinated by disabled epistemologies and knowledge-making processes.
 I am also interested in disability and gender identity and disability community in online spaces.